 Petitioners also challenge Building Block 2's incorporation of gas units under construction prior to January 8, 2014, claiming that such units have operated at 77% capacity, and, thus, cannot increase their utilization as required in Building Block 2.
 Pet.
 Record Br.
 31-32.
 This fundamentally mischaracterizes how Building Block 2 works.
 EPA assumed a 55% capacity factor for purposes of including the underconstruction units' incremental generation and emissions in the 2012 baseline to which Building Block 2's reductions are applied, as if they actually operated in 2012.
 As commenters noted, and EPA explained in response to comments, "some newly under construction [units] may operate at utilization rates greater than 55% in some cases," but "some of this generation may offset existing 2012 generation and not reflect a purely incremental change to the baseline."
-RTC 4.5, 11 (Response 10), JA003724.
+RTC 4.5, 11 (Response 10), JA.
 Although some under-construction units are presently operating at a 77% capacity factor, they have substituted for retiring fossil-fuel-fired units in many cases and, therefore, have reduced overall emissions when compared to the 2012 baseline.
+Far from undermining Building Block 2 or EPA's modeling in support of it, this validates the intraregional generation-shifting premise of Building Block 2.

-109 See Cover Sheet, "Modeled increase in existing gas-fired generation must displace existing steam generation" (summarizing EPA-HQ-OAR-2013-0602-36476 and EPA-HQ-OAR-2013-0602-36477), JA002918-19.
+105 See Cover Sheet, "Modeled increase in existing gas-fired generation must displace existing steam generation" (summarizing EPA-HQ-OAR-2013-0602-36476 and EPA-HQ-OAR-2013-0602-36477), JA.